What is Ransomware?

 How can I protect myself against Ransomware?

-There are two steps to protection against ransomware:
+There are two main ways to protect yourself against ransomware:

 - Preparation.
 BACK UP YOUR INFORMATION REGULARLY.
 Once a ransomware infection occurs, it’s often too late to recover the encrypted information.
 Your research project or other important information may be lost permanently.
 For more information on backups, visit https://www.rit.edu/security/content/backing-your-data.

-- Ensure that you’re keeping your system (and mobile devices) up to date with patches.
-If you’re prompted by your computer or mobile device to accept updates, accept them at your earliest convenience.
+- Keep your system (and mobile devices) up to date with patches.
+If you’re prompted by your computer or mobile device to install updates, accept them at your earliest convenience.

 What do I do if I think I’m infected?